DuPont Analysis Calculator for ROE Drivers

 | Return on Assets (ROA) | Net Income / Average Total Assets | Measures asset efficiency without isolating leverage in the same way |

-The table below summarizes the three parts of the DuPont equation and the kind of insight each one provides.
+The table below ties each DuPont component to the business question it answers.
 It is not a substitute for deeper analysis, but it can help you connect the numbers to business reality.

 | Component | Formula | Insight |